 Want to stay overnight in Anuradhapura and looking for more choices?
 Click here for more accommodation options around Anuradhapura!

 Anuradhapura or Polonnaruwa?

 I’m often asked whether it’s worth visiting both Anuradhapura and Polonnaruwa.
-From a logistics standpoint, Polonnaruwa is in a more convenient location as you can also visit Sigiriya, the Dambulla Caves and Minneriya or Kaudulla National Parks; Anuradhapura is located a little out of the way.
+From a logistics standpoint, Polonnaruwa is in a more convenient location as you can also visit Sigiriya, the Dambulla Caves and Minneriya or Kaudulla National Parks; Anuradhapura is located a little out of the way in comparison.
 The landmarks and sites in Polonnaruwa are also located more closely together, which makes them easier to visit; in contrast, Anuradhapura is a sprawling ancient city and it requires more, let’s say, effort to get around.

 Both Polonnaruwa and Anuradhapura are rich in history, but Polonnaruwa, in my opinion, offers more signage with information about what you’re looking at.
 Most of the places in Anuradhapura do not offer much by way of information, and the majority of the signage is in Sinhalese.
 Perhaps owing to the age of the relics, the ruins of Polonnaruwa are in better condition than those in Anuradhapura.
 You can read more about Polonnaruwa by clicking here.